World leaders who skipped past UN meetings get their moment

 Venezuela’s situation is a case in point: The nation is in the midst of a power tug of war between Maduro and U.S.-backed opposition leader Juan Guaidó.
 Last year, both men sent representatives who carefully avoided crossing paths at the U.N..
 While Vice President Delcy Rodríguez got the main stage, the opposition commanded a powerful presence on the sidelines.
 U.S. President Donald Trump personally hosted one of four high-level meetings on the country’s crisis.

-This year, Maduro will give his country’s official address and Guaidó will deliver online remarks on a separate platform.
-His aides will attend some side U.N. events – none of which are specifically about Venezuela.
+This year, Maduro gave his country’s official address and Guaidó delivered online remarks on a separate platform.
+Guaidó’s aides are attending some side U.N. events – none of which are specifically about Venezuela.
 The lack of face-to-face meetings is expected to make things more complicated for the opposition, which has been losing momentum over the last year.

 “Without a doubt this format makes it much more difficult to focus just on Venezuela,” said Miguel Pizarro, who represents the opposition’s humanitarian efforts in Washington.